Explore our Digital Marketing Strategy and Planning Toolkit

 Turning insights into action

-It’s easy to complete a customer journey map, be fuelled with inspiration to change, and then leave it in the ‘to-do’ pile that never surfaces again.
+It’s easy to eagerly complete a customer journey map with every intention to implement it, only for it to end up in the ‘to-do’ pile that never surfaces again.
 Customer journey mapping gives you a chance to identify snags in your existing customer journeys and space to create resolutions to resolve them.
 However if this information is not integrated with your marketing strategy, it won’t end up getting actioned and your improvements will never fully come to fruition.
+Which would suck!

 Author's avatar